Disalg-ICS-NJU/zookeeper-tla-spec/README.md

 Following the idea of TLA+'s ladder of abstractions and incremental specification, we develop two levels of specifiactions, namely *high-level sepecification* and *low-level specification*.
 * The ***high-level specification***, or ***protocol-level specification***, describes the high-level logic of the protocol design.
 It is the precise design of the system, and the implementation is expected to conform to this high-level design.
-* The ***low-level specification***, or ***implementation-level specification***, describes the target logic of the code implementation.
+* The ***low-level specification***, or ***implementation-level specification***, describes the core logic of the code implementation.
 The ultimate goal of the low-level specification is to faithfully reflect the code implementation.
 Especially when the code implementation is buggy, the low-level specification should precisely reflect the buggy implementation.
 Thus, the bugs can be unearthed by the verification of the low-level specification.

 As for the ZooKeeper project, we first develop the high-level *protocol specification* that describes the Zab protocol without ambiguity.
 We discover several [ambiguities](high-level-spec/issues.md) of Zab's informal description and fix the bugs in the protocol specification.